CEO Message

 received emergency relief in the form of food, and hygiene products

-provided to universities, in public and international schools and in companies, about the status of ethnic minorities as well as racial diversity, equity and inclusion
+provided to universities, in public and international schools and in companies, about the status of ethnically diverse communities as well as racial diversity, equity and inclusion.

 About Shalini Mahtani